 If you are successful, the length of the award will be explicitly stated in your offer letter.
 If your award is for more than one year, you will be “on probation” for your first year.
 This means that we will check that you are making satisfactory progress before we extend your scholarship for the second or third year.

 All applications should be submitted via the Croucher Foundation’s online application system.
 For the 2023-24 selection exercise, applications must be submitted by 5 p.m.
 (Hong Kong time) on 15th November 2022 at the latest.

 Please invite two referees to provide signed letters of reference for you (with your full name) on letterhead to be sent directly to firstname.lastname@example.org (as a PDF), or by fax to (852) 2730 0742 by the deadline above.

 Please make sure the following documents in PDF format (each not exceeding 8MB) have been uploaded to your application:

-- copies of the applicant’s HKCEE and HKALE certificates (or equivalent) and transcripts of his/her university records;
+- copies of your HKCEE and HKALE or HKDSE certificates or equivalent qualifications and copies of official transcripts of your university records;

-- copies of reprints of the applicant’s three most significant publications (if applicable); and
+- copies of reprints of up to three of your most significant publications (if applicable); and

 Start-up Allowance for Croucher Scholars